 TASK TYPE: Non-Archival

-- Knowledge of cataloging practices including AACR2 and RDA
+– Knowledge of AACR2 and RDA cataloging guidelines

-- Subject matter expertise such as knowledge of Marxism, anti-capitalism, anti-colonialism, communism, the Labor and Peace movements, liberation movements, along with related struggles.
+– Subject matter expertise in any of the following: Marxism, anticapitalism, anti-colonialism, communism, the Labor and Peace

 APPLICATION DEADLINE: Rolling